pygame-community/pygame-ce/docs/reST/ref/music.rst

    will be cleared from SDL_Mixer.

    Note that while SDL_Mixer stores the soundfont path, whether the soundfont is used in the playback is a different story.
-SDL_Mixer needs to be compiled with soundfont support for a given operation system.
-Soundfonts work on Raspbian 64-bit, but not Windows.
-Other operation systems have not been tested.
+Soundfonts work on Linux and Mac, but not Windows because the SDL_Mixer has not been compiled with soundfont support for a that operation system.

    Function :func:`set_soundfont` calls underlying SDL_mixer function
    ``Mix_SetSoundFonts``.